top of page

 10. Celebrate Their Strengths

-Fatigue can overshadow the many strengths of neurodivergent individuals, such as creativity, resilience, and unique perspectives.
-Acknowledge and celebrate their abilities to help bolster their self-esteem and remind them of their value.
+Fatigue can overshadow the many strengths of neurodivergent individuals, such as creativity, resilience, unique thinking and intelligence.
+Acknowledge and celebrate a person's abilities to help bolster their self-esteem and remind them of their value.
+Also, celebrating the small wins in a non-condecending way cold be helpful.

 Supporting a neurodivergent person experiencing fatigue is ultimately about fostering an environment of understanding, respect, and compassion.
 Small gestures of kindness and consideration can go a long way in helping them navigate their challenges while feeling seen and valued.
 Your support can empower them to prioritize their well-being and thrive in ways that work best for them.